anfelipecb/conflict-prediction-ml/milestones/milestone3.md

-## Milestone 3: Training our model [general context: Agustín, Labels and variables: Pablo]
+## Milestone 3: Training our model

 Conflict remains a major barrier to development, stability, and humanitarian well-being, particularly in regions affected by environmental stress and resource scarcity.
 Understanding and predicting the spatial and temporal dynamics of conflict events can provide critical insights for policymakers, aid organizations, and local communities to better allocate resources, anticipate humanitarian crises, and design targeted interventions.